Pirates vs. Padres: Betting Trends, Records ATS, Home/Road Splits

 Pirates Betting Records & Stats

-- The Pirates have been underdogs in 79 games this season and have come away with the win 32 times (40.5%) in those contests.
+- The Pirates have been chosen as underdogs in 80 games this year and have walked away with the win 32 times (40%) in those games.

-- Pittsburgh has not entered a game this season with longer moneyline odds than +220.
+- Pittsburgh is 4-5 this season when entering a game as the underdog by +170 or more on the moneyline.

-- The Pirates have an implied victory probability of 31.2% according to the moneyline set by sportsbooks for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Pirates have a 37% chance of pulling out a win.

-- Pittsburgh's games have gone over the total in 53 of its 100 chances.
+- So far this season, Pittsburgh and its opponents have hit the over in 53 of its 101 games with a total.

-- The Pirates have an against the spread record of 8-4-0 in 12 games with a line this season.
+- The Pirates are 8-5-0 against the spread in their 13 games that had a posted line this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!